-From football and fish & chips to queueing and talking about the weather, there are many ways to define Britishness.
+There are many ways to define Britishness.
 History topics and special events studied give children a taste of our history and our pride in our country.
-However our children are growing up in a diverse multicultural society that continues to be troubled by the threat of terrorism.
+However, our children are growing up in a diverse multicultural society that continues to be troubled by the threat of terrorism.

 Education regulations state that to meet the standard for the Spiritual, Moral, Social and Cultural development of pupils, schools must actively promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-We must also ensure that principles are actively promoted.
+We must also ensure that principles are actively promoted across our school.

-From enabling children in the EYFS to develop from playing alongside to playing together, to visits to the involvement in school Parliament in KS2, the promotion of British values is differentiated throughout the school and across the curriculum, particularly in RE and PSHE.
-Our SEAL programme also teach children to have empathy with others and become independent learners.
+From enabling children in the EYFS to develop from playing alongside to playing together, to visits to the involvement in school Parliament in KS2, the promotion of British and gospel values is differentiated throughout the school and across the curriculum.

 Children vote for their two class representatives at the start of each school year, who then attend regular meetings.